One of the most treasured colors in the plant world is red and nature also gives us an abundance of plants that produce red dyes.

 St. John's Wort

 St. John's Wort, Hypericum perforatum, is now known as an over-the-counter treatment for mild depression.
-But for many years the whole plant of the common St. John's Wort, which can be found in almost every country, were gathered to create red dye.
+But for many years the plant that can be found in almost every country was gathered to create red dye.

-Sumacs, Rhus, grow in subtropical and temperate regions throughout the world, especially in Africa and North America.
+Sumac, Rhus, grows in subtropical and temperate regions throughout the world, especially in Africa and North America.
 They propagate easily and can become a nuisance shrub or small tree.

-The Sycamore tree, Platanus occidentalis, is native to North America.
-It is easily recognizable from other trees by its mottled exfoliating bark, which flakes off in great irregular masses, leaving the surface and greenish-white, gray and brown.
+The sycamore tree, Platanus occidentalis, is native to North America.
+It is easily recognizable from other trees by its mottled exfoliating bark, which flakes off in great irregular masses, leaving the surface greenish-white, gray, and brown.

-It is that reddish brown bark that can create a red dye bath when boiled with water.
+The reddish-brown bark will create a red dye bath when boiled with water.